PmnAngelov/BI-App-PowerBI/README.md

 <img align="center" src="https://github.com/PmnAngelov/BI-App-PowerBI/blob/main/Images/DataModel.PNG" width="800" height="500" />
 </p>

-The above data model is of type star schema.
+The above data model is of type snowflake schema, as one of the dimensions is split into an additional dimensional table.
 Using Data Analysis Expressions (DAX), the data making up the Revenue column was calculated by multiplying each quantity sold by the respective unit price.

 <p align="center">
 <img align="center" src="https://github.com/PmnAngelov/BI-App-PowerBI/blob/main/Images/Intro.PNG" />